LikoIlya/WorkflowSimpleService/CONTRIBUTING.md

 ## Making a new release

-This project uses [semantic versioning](https://semver.org/) and tags releases with `X.Y.Z` Every time a new tag is created and pushed to the remote repo, github actions will automatically create a new release on github and trigger a release on PyPI.
+This project uses [semantic versioning](https://semver.org/) and tags releases with `X.Y.Z` Every time a new tag is created and pushed to the remote repo, GitHub actions will automatically create a new release on GitHub and trigger a release on PyPI.

-For this to work you need to setup a secret called `PIPY_API_TOKEN` on the project settings>secrets, this token can be generated on [pypi.org](https://pypi.org/account/).
+For this to work you need to set up a secret called `PIPY_API_TOKEN` on the project settings>secrets, this token can be generated on [pypi.org](https://pypi.org/account/).

 To trigger a new release all you need to do is.